mmbakker/dev-track-2/README.md

 # Development Track

 This repository contains a number of practical assigments and coding challenges, with the goal of teaching common approaches to common problems found in the field of software engineering.
-Additionally, common tasks like installing Symfony and creating libraries/bundles will be demonstrated.

 ## Software design patterns and -principles